 Using visual cues to guide visitors to key areas of your site is nothing new, but just how effective is it?

 According to studies such as the aptly named Eye Gaze Cannot be Ignored, it is incredibly effective.
-Human beings have a natural tendency to follow the gaze of others, and we have been coached since birth to follow arrows directing us to where we should be looking/going.
+Human beings have a natural tendency to follow the gaze of others, and we have been coached since birth to follow arrows directing us to where we should be looking and going.

-Consider the following example that included a page with a baby and a compelling headline for taking care of the baby’s skin.
+Consider the following eye tracking heat map example that included a page with a baby and a compelling headline for taking care of the baby’s skin.

 It’s obvious that the baby’s face is drawing a lot of attention.
 (As a matter of fact, faces of babies and pretty women draw the longest gazes from all visitors.)